alkaagrawal/Whitelist-Dapp/README.md

 # Whitelist-Dapp

-You are launching your NFT collection named Crypto Devs.
-You want to give your early supporters access to a whitelist for your collection, so here you are creating a whitelist dapp for Crypto Devs
+Launching the first NFT collection named Crypto Devs.
+It is made to give the early supporters access to a whitelist for your collection, so here you are creating a whitelist dapp for Crypto Devs

 ![image](https://user-images.githubusercontent.com/71933835/184721282-613cf0e3-7628-4864-99cc-53b0d0d0cb52.png)